Athens, so much to explore

 Another favorite was Tirokafteri, a spicy blend of feta, chili, and yogurt.
 While on the islands and in Athens, we ordered this dish at most meals for dipping bread or vegetables.

-Finally, no Greek meal is complete without Saganaki, a fried cheese dish usually served as an appetizer.
-On each island we visited, the saganaki was prepared slightly different and the same was true of Athens.
+Finally, no Greek meal is complete without Saganaki.
+Saganaki is a fried cheese dish served as an appetizer.
+Each island we visited prepares saganaki slightly differently and the same was true of Athens.

 For the ultimate foodie experience, try an Athens Food Tour and fit in all of these favorites and more.